Accommodation in Finland

 Short-term Apartments & Holiday Homes

-- Forenom www.forenom.fi: Be it for a week to a couple of months, Forenom offers many types of accommodation throughout Finland, from furnished apartments, hostels, aparthotels and suites, through to houses suitable for whole families.
+- Forenom www.forenom.com: From a night to a year, for guests or businesses, Forenom offers many types of accommodation throughout Finland.
+Furnished apartments, hostels, aparthotels and suites, through to houses suitable for whole families.
 Most accommodation is fully equipped, and additional services such as cleaning and linen are available.
 Online search and booking.
-Check Forenom's FAQ for more info!
+Check the About Forenom page for more info!
 En, Dk, Fi, No, Ru, Sw

 Helsinki Office: Mannerheimintie 113, 00280 Helsinki Finland Map